basp/kay/README.md

 2 * (3 + 4)
 ```

-We now have two things on the stack, our (crazy) symbol name `2 * (3 + 4)` and a quotation that represents the body for that symbol.
+We now have two things on the stack, our symbol name `2 * (3 + 4)` and a quotation that represents the body for that symbol.
 Is the body even correct?
 Does it correctly evaluate the expression `2 * (3 + 4)`?
 This should evaluate to `14` but we haven't really bothered to check.
 Let's do that right now using the `x` combinator.
 This will evaluate the program on top op the stack without removing it.
 ```
 kay> x.